Conducting a Good Television Interview

 Asking follow-up questions requires not just listening, but flexibility.
 You may have your list of ten questions on your notepad, but if the conversation veers into an unplanned direction, you need to have something to ask.
 While planning is important, so is reacting to what you are hearing.

 Sometimes follow-up questions have to challenge someone's answer.
 Other times, you may find follow-ups help you better understand a complicated answer.
 If you're not sure what someone means, it's better to say, "Explain it to me," than it is to get back to the newsroom and realize you can't write your story because you didn't understand what the person was talking about.

-End the TV Interview by Allowing the Person to Speak Freely
+Allow the Person to Speak Freely

 Another useful technique when wrapping up an interview is to ask, "Is there anything else you'd like to say?"
 Sometimes, you've simply forgotten to ask the most basic question.
 This is the person's opportunity to answer it or say something else of value.

 A person who might have been afraid of being interviewed and gave you nothing but timid answers could use this time to open up.
 "I'd just like to add that if it weren't for the firefighters who saved my life, I wouldn't be here.
 I'll be forever grateful for their bravery," is a comment that could go into your story even though you didn't ask for it directly.